Saturday, April 28, 2007

 2 onions, sliced thinly

 In a medium-large pot, heat olive oil over medium-high heat, coat the pan liberally with the oil.
-Saute the onions, until they are soft and starting to brown, add garlic and stir for a minute.
+Saute the onions, until they are soft and brown, add garlic and stir for a minute.
 Add the rice and lentils, along with the spices and salt, and stir until the rice is fragrant.
 Add enough water to cover by about an inch.
 Bring to a boil, cover and reduce heat, and simmer until all the water is absorbed, about 20-30 minutes.
 Taste for seasoning and adjust as you wish.